A Shell Frictionally Coupled to an Elastic Foundation and a Comparison Against the Two-Body Coulomb's Law of Static Friction: The Two-Body Coulomb's Law of Static Friction

 where

 and where $\nu_F$ is the coefficient of friction.
-Note that given that $T^3_3(\boldsymbol u )|_{\omega^-}$ is fixed as a positive constant and one is considering Euclidean coordinates, one can see that the above problem simply reduces to Kikuchi and Oden's model for Coulomb's law of static friction \cite{Kikuchi} in the limit $\boldsymbol u \to 0$.
-Also, note that in the set $\{\omega \times [0,h)\}$, we have $g_{33} = 1$.
-Furthermore, above extended Kikuchi and Oden's model can further be simplified by noticing that the continuousness of the purely-normal stress at the boundary; however, from our numerical analysis we find this reduced model is non-convergent in a finite-difference setting.
-Thus, we insist upon the given formulation.\\
+Note that given that $T^3_3(\boldsymbol u )|_{\omega^-}$ is fixed as a positive constant and considering Euclidean coordinates, then the above problem simply reduces to the Kikuchi and Oden's original model for Coulomb's law of static friction \cite{Kikuchi} in the limit $\boldsymbol u \to 0$.
+Also, the above modified Kikuchi and Oden's model can further be simplified by noticing that the continuousness of the purely-normal stress at the boundary; however, from our numerical analysis, we find that this reduced model is non-convergent in a finite-difference setting.
+Thus, we insist upon the given formulation.